Can CBD replace Benzodiazepines as an anti-anxiety drug?

 - Diazepam (Valium)

 - Clonazepam (Klonopin)

 These drugs are prescribed to relieve symptoms of various diseases such as:

 They are sometimes used for sedation during surgery, to treat premenstrual syndrome and alcohol withdrawal symptoms.

-Benzodiazepines have a high risk of unwanted and seriousside effects and can even cause death if mixed with drugs such as alcohol or opioids.
+Benzodiazepines have a high risk of producing unwanted and serious side effects and can even cause death if mixed with drugs such as alcohol or opioids.

 Like opioids, benzodiazepines are mainly intended for short-term use because they act quickly and effectively.
 This means that they are prescribed for acute, one-off situations, such as calming a patient before a surgical procedure or relieving the anxiety of a traveler who is afraid of flying before a flight.
 Sometimes, however, like opioids, they are prescribed for long periods of time.
 This often leads to a number of serious side effects and addiction in many patients.

 Benzodiazepines alone are rarely responsible for overdose deaths.
-But because they depress the central nervous system, which controls breathing, heart rate, and other autonomic functions, they can contribute to death by overdose when given with other types of central nervous system depressants, such as alcohol or opioids.
+But because they depress the central nervous system, which controls breathing, heart rate and other autonomic functions, they can contribute to death by overdose when administered with other types of central nervous system depressants, such as alcohol or opioids.

 Mild side effects of benzodiazepines include